microsoft/playwright/docs/src/core-concepts.md

 browsers.
 By using the Playwright API, you can write scripts to create new browser pages, navigate to URLs and then interact with elements on a page.

-Along with a test runner Playwright can be used to automate user interactions to validate and test web applications.
+Along with a test runner, Playwright can be used to automate user interactions to validate and test web applications.
 The Playwright API enables this through the following primitives.